by G.D. Parker

 I liked how British this book was.
 It’s set in South Wales and the mention of places like Costa and Asda really made me smile at times.
 I didn’t love the writing though and there were a couple of times when the story went off at a completely irrelevant tangent or we were given unnecessary backstories of very minor characters.
 I think that the book could do with a bit of fine tuning here and there, but it’s self-published and I completely appreciate this.

 Overall rating: “Black Matter” is like a story from Black Mirror, a frightening peek at where technology may take us.
 When Tommy McGregor gets an implant to track his health statistics he never imagined the tragic consequences.
-The premise is great but the writing could do with a little work – 3 stars from me.
+The premise is great – 3 stars from me.